dapr/components-contrib/internal/component/cloudflare/worker-src/README.md

 This folder contains the source code for the Worker that is used by Dapr components to interact with Cloudflare services such as KV and Queues.

+## Version

+If you make changes to the Worker, please change the version number in the `package.json` file.
+The code is versioned by date in the YYYYMMDD format.

 ## Build code

 The built Worker resides in `../workers/code`.
 You can build it with: